lilymtle/lilymtle/README.md

   - 📫 How to reach me: <a href="https://www.linkedin.com/in/lilymtle"><img alt="Static Badge" src="https://img.shields.io/badge/linkedin-blue?logo=linkedin&logoColor=white"></a>
   - 😄 Pronouns: she/her
   - ⚡ Fun fact: My goal is to read 100 books in 2024.
 I am on book **#83** as of *September 22, 2024*. 📚
-  - 🖊️ My portfolio is under construction.
+  - 🖊️ **Upcoming Projects**: Discord bot and another passion project with the goal to spread positivity.

 <h3 align="center">Languages and Tools:</h3>
 <p align="center">